hollyz1jderveld/hollyz1jderveld.github.io/index.md

 ## holly zijderveld

-❥ I'm Holly, this is my personal site.
-I write, research, and create ✩; I tend to collections and archives ✬; I read ★; I organise events ✶; and I work on what you can maybe call publishing projects ✪.
+❥ I'm Holly, this is my personal site. ✩ I write, research, and create (around themes of living, connectedness, crafting, and computing); ✬ I tend to collections and archives (inluding the [Culture Capsule](https://culturecapsule.nl and my personal collection of stamps, fuke-in and postcards); ★ I read (especially translated fiction, and especially Clarice Lispector); ✶ I organise events (including lectures and workshops); ✪ and I work on what you can maybe call publishing projects (which you can find on [this are.na page](https://www.are.na/holly-garden/channels)).

-✩ around themes of living, connectedness, crafting, and computing / ✬ including my personal collections of stamps and postcards / ★ especially translated fiction, and especially Clarice Lispector / ✶ including lectures and workshops / ✪ which you can find on [this are.na page](https://www.are.na/holly-garden/channels)

 ### Now
 I'm a part of the [Self Model Making research group](https://supergijs.com/researchgroup.html) and volunteering at [Internet Archive Europe](https://www.internetarchive.eu/).
 I'm working on the [Re/Presenting Europe project](https://re-presentingeurope.nl/), providing digital archiving and data support, alongside podcast editing.